-Published in the Journal of Dental research in 2010, the study assigned fifty-two participants joint mobilization exercises and recorded the outcome according to a set of four variables.
-These variables were related to mouth-opening range with and without pain, maximum daily pain intensity, and limitation of daily functions.
-The results found that these outcomes were significantly improved from these exercises, demonstrating their therapeutic efficacy.
+Published in the Journal of Dental Research in 2010, one study assigned fifty-two participants joint mobilization exercises and recorded the outcome according to a set of four variables.
+These variables were related to the mouth-opening range with and without pain, maximum daily pain intensity, and limitation of daily functions.
+The results showed that people saw improvement in all variables after about 8 weeks under both treatment types.

 Before You Start Exercising

 Although exercise can be beneficial, it can also be damaging.
-Just as it’s a good idea to talk to your doctor before you start a new exercise routine–especially if you have pain–it’s important to talk to a dentist before starting jaw exercises.
-Make sure you are talking to a dentist who is actually trained in jaw disorders–a neuromuscular dentist is a good choice.
+Just as it’s a good idea to talk to your doctor before you start a new exercise routine–especially if you have pain–it’s important to talk to Columbia TMJ dentist Dr. Adam Hahn before starting jaw exercises.

-Don’t start exercises before your dentist clears you.
+Don’t start exercises before Dr. Hahn clears you.
 If your jaw joint is imbalanced or damaged, exercises could lead to joint damage.
 It’s also important to pay attention to your symptoms.
 If your symptoms start to get worse when you’re exercising, stop immediately and contact a dentist.

 Jaw Rotation Exercises

-Jaw rotation exercises are a popular rehabilitation exercises for those suffering from TMJ.
-There are two variations: side-to-side, and back-to-front.
+Jaw rotation exercises are a popular rehabilitation exercise for those suffering from TMJ.
+There are two variations: side-to-side and back-to-front.
 To perform the side-to-side exercises, you’ll need a quarter-inch object to place between your teeth.
-Softly clamp down, then roll your from one side to another, gradually increasing the thickness of the object for more difficulty.
+Softly clamp down, then roll your jaw from one side to another, gradually increasing the thickness of the object for more difficulty.
 Back-to-front exercises are performed in a similar way.
 With a quarter-inch object clamped between your teeth, slowly stretch your jaw forward then back.

 Think of this as not lifting yourself above a bar but lifting your chin to the sky.
 Put your hands behind your back, activate your shoulders by pulling downward, and point your chin high into the air, holding this position for twenty seconds before doing the inverse, pointing your chin as low as possible.

 Try these exercises regularly to relieve TMJ pain.
-It also may be helpful to schedule an appointment with your dentist for a TMJ consultation.
+It also may be helpful to schedule an appointment with a Columbia TMJ dentist for a TMJ consultation.
 Treatments such as mouth splints have also been known to lower pain.

 Dr. Adam Hahn in Columbia, SC has experience helping people with all stages and types of TMJ.
 They can help you, too.
-Please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment with either of our dentists.
+Please call (803) 781-9090 or email Smile Columbia Dentistry today to schedule an appointment our dentist.